Fixation times on directed graphs: Model

 \subsection{Graph classes}

 We say that a graph is \textit{undirected} if for every edge $u\to v$ there is also an edge $v\to u$ in the opposite direction.
 Otherwise we say that a graph is \textit{directed}.
-We say that a graph is \textit{regular} if all nodes have the same degree, that is, there exists a number $d$ such that $\indeg(v)=\outdeg(v)=d$ for all nodes $v\in V$.
-We say that a graph $G$ is \textit{Eulerian} (also known as a circulation) if $\indeg(v)=\outdeg(v)$ for each node $v$.
+We say that a graph is \textit{regular} if all nodes have the same degree, that is, there exists a number $d$ such that $\indeg(v)=\outdeg(v)=d$ for all nodes $v\in \Vertices$.
+We say that a graph $\Graph$ is \textit{Eulerian} (also known as a circulation) if $\indeg(v)=\outdeg(v)$ for each node $v$.
 Finally, in this work we say that a graph is \textit{\good{}} if an equality

 holds for all nodes $v$.
+Here the left-hand side represents the average indegree of the successors of $v$, whereas the right-hand side represents the average outdegree of the predecessors of $v$.
 It is straightforward to check that the class of \good{} graphs includes the regular graphs and the undirected graphs, as well as other graph classes such as Superstars or Metafunnels\cite{lieberman2005evolutionary}, see \SI.
 Below we will prove that the fixation times on all \good{} graphs are \short{} for any $r\ge 1$.